Albanian cuisine: History

+The Byzantine Empire introduced dishes with strong Mediterranean characteristics, including the use of olive oil, seafood, and a variety of herbs.
+With the Ottoman conquest in the 15th century, Albanian cuisine absorbed Turkish elements.
+Dishes like byrek (savory pie), baklava, and kebabs became staples.
+The use of spices like cinnamon, cloves, and nutmeg, as well as rice-based dishes like pilaf, became prominent during this period.

 Characteristics and meals

 The location of Albania in the western Balkan Peninsula and on the Mediterranean Sea has a large influence on Albanian cuisine.
-Many foods that are common in the Mediterranean Basin, such as olives, wheat, chickpeas, dairy products, fish, fruits and vegetables, are prominent in the Albanian cooking tradition.
+Many foods that are common in the Mediterranean Basin, such as olives, wheat, chickpeas, dairy products, fish, fruits, and vegetables, are prominent in the Albanian cooking tradition.
 Albania has a distinctly Mediterranean climate.
 Across the country, a range of microclimates due to differing soil types and topography allows a variety of products to be grown.
-Citrus fruits such as oranges and lemons, figs and olives thrive.
+Citrus fruits such as oranges, lemons, figs and olives thrive.

 Every region has its own typical breakfast.
 Breakfast is generally light.
 Bread is common, served with butter, cheese, jam and yogurt, and accompanied with olives, coffee, milk, tea or raki.
 Trahaná (tarhana) is also a common breakfast in many rural areas.
 It is common to have only fruit or a slice of bread and a cup of coffee or tea for breakfast.
 Coffee and tea are enjoyed both in homes and in cafés.

 Lunch is traditionally the biggest meal of the day, for everyone from school children to shop workers and government officials.
 In the past, people went home to have lunch with their families, but it is now common to have lunch with friends at restaurants or cafeterias.
 Lunch sometimes consists of gjellë, a main dish of slowly cooked meat with various vegetables, accompanied by a salad of fresh vegetables, such as tomatoes, cucumbers, green peppers, onions and olives.
 Salads are typically served with meat dishes and are dressed with salt, olive oil, white vinegar or lemon juice.
 Grilled or fried vegetables and sausages and various forms of omelettes are also eaten.
 Common beverages are coffee, tea, fruit juices and milk.

 Supper in Albania is a smaller meal, often consisting only of a variety of breads, meat, fresh fish or seafood, cheese, eggs and various kind of vegetables, similar to breakfast, or possibly sandwiches.